JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     }
     ```

-   The loop and the `await` mechanism here are used here to iterate through the flow and update the `greetings` property
+   The loop and the `await` mechanism are used here to iterate through the flow and update the `greetings` property
    every time the flow emits a value.

 2. Make sure `ViewModel` is marked with the `@MainActor` annotation: